Irregular triads in 3-uniform hypergraphs: Introduction

-On the other hand, under certain assumptions, stronger versions of the regularity lemma can be proved.
-For instance, several authors \cite{Alon.2007, Lovasz.2010} showed that graphs of bounded VC-dimension allow for regular decompositions with very good bounds.
+On the other hand, under certain assumptions, strenghtened versions of the regularity lemma can be proved.
+For instance, several authors \cite{Alon.2007, Lovasz.2010} showed that graphs of bounded $\VC$-dimension allow for regular decompositions with very good bounds.
 These results yield a structural dichotomy which is best stated in terms of hereditary graph properties (see Theorem \ref{thm:vc} below).
 We require a few definitions to state this result.

-A \emph{hereditary graph property} is a class $\calH$ of finite graphs which is closed under isomorphism and induced subgraphs.
-The VC-dimension of a graph is naturally defined in terms of its bipartite counterpart.
-Given a graph $G=(V,E)$, let $\bip(G)$ denote the bipartite graph $(U\cup W, E')$, where $U=\{u_v:v\in V\}$ and $W=\{w_v:v\in V\}$ are disjoint copies of $V$, and $E'=\{u_vw_{v'}: vv'\in E\}$. \begin{definition}[VC-dimension of a graph] Given a finite graph $G$, its \emph{VC-dimension}, denoted by $\VC(G)$, is the largest $k$ such that $\bip(G)$ contains an induced copy of the \emph{$k$th power set graph},
+Throughout, we will use the following notation.
+Given $x\neq y$, we will write $xy$ as shorthand for the two-element set $\{x,y\}$.
+Similarly, for three distinct elements $x,y,z$, we write $xyz$ as shorthand for the three-element set $\{x,y,z\}$.
+For sets $V_1,V_2$, we let $K_2[V_1,V_2]=\{xy: x\in V_1, y\in V_2, x\neq y\}$.

-\end{definition} In other words, the VC-dimension of a graph $G=(V,E)$ is the largest $k$ for which there exist $a_1,\ldots, a_k\in V$, and $b_S\in V$ for each $S\subseteq [k]$, such that $a_ib_S\in E$ if and only if $i\in S$.
-We then say that a hereditary graph property $\calH$ \emph{has VC-dimension at most $k$} if every $G\in \calH$ has $VC(G)\leq k$, and $\calH$ has \emph{bounded VC-dimension} (or is NIP) if it has VC-dimension at most $k$ for some $k$.
-Otherwise, we say $\calH$ \emph{has unbounded VC-dimension} (or IP).
-Theorem \ref{thm:vc} sums up the work of Alon, Fischer and Newman \cite{Alon.2007} (part (1)) and Gowers \cite{Gowers.1997} (part (2)), where the bounds quoted are improvements due to Fox et al. \cite{Fox.2014} (part (1)) and Moshkovitz and Shapira \cite{Moshkovitz.2013} (part (2)).
+A \emph{hereditary graph property} is a class $\calG$ of finite graphs which is closed under isomorphism and induced subgraphs.
+The results in this paper will be interesting mainly in the case of \emph{non-trivial} hereditary properties, meaning those containing arbitrarily large graphs.
+The $\VC$-dimension of a graph $G=(V,E)$ is the largest $k$ for which there exist $a_1,\ldots, a_k\in V$, and $b_S\in V$ for each $S\subseteq [k]$, such that $a_ib_S\in E$ if and only if $i\in S$.
+We then say that a hereditary graph property $\calG$ \emph{has $\VC$-dimension at most $k$} if every $G\in \calG$ has $\VC(G)\leq k$, and $\calG$ has \emph{bounded $\VC$-dimension} (or is NIP\footnote{In model theory, a witness of unbounded $\VC$-dimension is known as the ``independence property", explaining the acronym.}) if it has $\VC$-dimension at most $k$ for some $k$.
+Otherwise, we say $\calG$ \emph{has unbounded $\VC$-dimension} (or IP).
+Theorem \ref{thm:vc} sums up the work of Alon, Fischer and Newman \cite{Alon.2007} (part (1)) and Gowers \cite{Gowers.1997} (part (2)), where the bounds quoted are improvements due to Fox et al. \cite{Fox.2017bfo} (part (1)) and Fox and Lov\'{a}sz \cite{Fox.2014} (part (2)).
+The existence of this dichotomy was first pointed out by Alon, Fox, and Zhao in \cite{Alon.2018is}.